abhijanbarik/Abhijan-s_Personal_Portfolio/README.md

 # Abhijan-s_Personal_Portfolio
-This is my personal portfolio and I have showcased my skills, interests, and much more.
+This is my personal portfolio where I have showcased my skills, interests, and much more.